Part of the Montana Capital Car Title Loans chain · locations

 • Title loans carry high default risk; vehicle repossession is a real consequence of non-payment

-• Customer review noted funds came as Bank of America check rather than cash, which may not meet all borrowers' immediate cash needs
+• Customer review noted funds came as Bank of America check rather than cash, which may not meet all borrowers' short-term cash needs

 • No information provided about loan term lengths, payment flexibility options, or prepayment penalties